Revelation 4:6-7 – Four Beasts – Part 3

 1Pe 1:11 Searching what, or what manner of time the Spirit of Christ which was in them did signify, when it testified beforehand the sufferings of Christ, and the glory that should follow.

-1Pe 1:12 Unto whom it was revealed, that not unto themselves, but unto us they did minister the things, which are now reported unto you by them that have preached the gospel unto you with the Holy Ghos t sent down from heaven; which things the angels desire to look into.
+1Pe 1:12 Unto whom it was revealed, that not unto themselves, but unto us they did minister the things, which are now reported unto you by them that have preached the gospel unto you with the Holy Ghost sent down from heaven; which things the angels desire to look into.

-Four Things Mentioned Only In Chapter Ten
+Four Things Mentioned Only in Chapter 10

-What do we learn in chapter 10 that was not revealed in chapter one?
+What do we learn in chapter 10 that was not revealed in chapter 1?
 There are a few things here in chapter 10 that have not heretofore been revealed about the pattern of the things in the heavens:

 First: